5mg, 10mg, 15mg, 20mg & 30mg tablet

 feeling dizzy especially when getting up from a lying or sitting position

-This side effect is not common.
+This side effect is rare.

 high blood pressure